You can write sentences. You can write paragraphs. Can you organize all those paragraphs into a coherent document?

 This document describes the overall design of Project Frambus.

-A better document additionally defines its non-scope, that is, the topics not covered that the target audience might expect your document to cover.
+A better document additionally defines its non-scope--the topics not covered that the target audience might expect your document to cover.
 For example:

 This document does not describe the design for the related technology, Project Froobus.